NushaMBZ/aide-memoire/AGM4367/N Unit-02 S-10.md

 In a monopoly, the monopoly will produce the quantity of output where marginal revenue equals marginal cost.
 Marginal revenue is the additional revenue that the monopoly earns by selling one more unit of output.
 Marginal cost is the additional cost that the monopoly incurs by producing one more unit of output.

 ## Price discrimination
-Price discrimination is a strategy that a monopolist can use to increase its profits.
-Price discrimination involves charging different prices to different consumers, even though the cost of producing the good or service is the same.
-This can be done by grouping consumers based on their willingness to pay, their location, or other factors.
+Price discrimination is a <mark style="background: #FF5582A6;">strategy that a monopolist can use to increase its profits. </mark>Price discrimination involves <mark style="background: #FF5582A6;">charging different prices to different consumers, even though the cost of producing the good or service is the same.</mark> This can be done by grouping consumers based on their willingness to pay, their location, or other factors.

 In the context of a monopoly, price discrimination can be used to increase the monopolist's profits by charging a higher price to consumers who are willing to pay more and a lower price to consumers who are willing to pay less.
 This can be done by charging different prices for different products, different prices for different quantities of the same product, or different prices for different groups of consumers.